 Dr. Laity has an AB from James Madison College at Michigan State University, an AM in International Relations from the University of Southern California as well as an MA and PhD in Medieval Studies from the University of Connecticut.

 The fabulous ‘Cult of Kaity’ design is by S. L. Johnson.
 The photo of Laity with the official cult sticker appeared in Johnson’s first gallery show along with other happy folk holding her designs.
-The two frequently collaborate under the umbrella of The Women’s League of Ale Drinkers.
+The two frequently collaborate under the umbrella of The Women’s League of Ale Drinkers and Flint & Steel.

 HONORS AND AWARDS